motobeats/dockers/README.md

-# Project is a collection of dockerfiles used to create containers that run traditional services
+# Dockerfiles used to create containers that run traditional services
+ 1. Apache httpd to run Dokuwiki
+ 2. Samba smbd to host a share